Onslow County mother charged in death of one year old

 Just after 7 p.m Friday, Jacksonville Police returned to the address after reports that the child had been located and was unresponsive.
 First responders attempted emergency life-saving measures on the child, but were unsuccessful.

-The child’s mother, 40 year old Angela Maria Olson, was charged with an open count of murder.
-She was transported to the Onslow County Jail with no bond.
+The child’s mother, 40-year-old Angela Maria Olson, was charged with an open count of murder.
+She was transported to the Onslow County Jail and is being held without bond.

 Jacksonville Police said the investigation is ongoing.